Hollywood (cigarette): Sponsorships

-1976 March 761 c/n 761-8, raced by Robin Hunter at the 2011 Monterey Historics Races at Laguna Seca.
+1976 March 761 c/n 761–8, raced by Robin Hunter at the 2011 Monterey Historics Races at Laguna Seca.

 Formula 1

 During the 1977 Formula One season, the March F1 Team was sponsored by Hollywood cigarettes.
 Alex Ribeiro drove the car during all races.

 CART

 From 1993 until 1999 the Dick Simon Racing, Chip Ganassi Racing and PacWest Racing were sponsored by Hollywood cigarettes.
 Maurício Gugelmin drove the car.
 And was the main sponsor of Mo Nunn Racing during the 2000 and 2001 seasons.

 Markets

-Hollywood cigarettes are mainly sold in Brazil, but also are or were sold in Cuba, Paraguay, Germany, Czech Republic, Latvia, Slovakia, Belarus, Georgia and Bangladesh.
+Hollywood cigarettes were mainly sold in Brazil, but being also available in Cuba, Paraguay, Germany, Czech Republic, Latvia, Slovakia, Belarus, Georgia and Bangladesh.